rounak610/Bulk-Image-Compression-System/README.md

 # Bulk-Image-Compression-System
 This project is a web application built using Python.
 It uses FastAPI for the web server, PostgreSQL for storing data, and Celery for handling background tasks.

+The application allows users to upload a CSV file containing image URLs.
+The application then fetches the images from the provided URLs, compresses them, and stores the compressed images in a local folder named after the request ID (images can be stored in a cloud storage also like AWS S3).
+Additionally, an output CSV file is created containing information about the processed images, including the original URL, compressed image path, and other relevant details.

 ### Setup

 1. **Clone the Repository**